PublisherHub/Publisher/README.md

 Publisher offers classes and interfaces that allow you to post several entries at once.

+You can find the documentation in the docs folder.

 # Main components
 - Entry
     - EntryInterface and AbstractEntry as an abstraction of entries in a social network